takaeda/takaeda.github.io/index.md

 ### 学術論文

-**高分子溶液の光散乱・核磁気緩和研究（1993-1997）**
+**ゲノム解析**
+- DIGIT: a novel gene finding program by combining gene-finders.
+T. Yada, T. Takagi, Y. Totoki, Y. Sakaki, Y. Takaeda. *Pacific Symposium on Biocomputing*, 2003

+**高分子溶液の光散乱・核磁気緩和研究(1993-1997)**
+- Dynamic depolarized light scattering and nuclear magnetic relaxation studies of isotactic oligo- and poly(methyl methacrylate)s in dilute solution. *Macromolecules*, 1997, 30(9), 2751-2758
 - Dynamic depolarized light scattering and nuclear magnetic relaxation studies of oligo- and poly(methyl methacrylate)s in dilute solution. *Macromolecules*, 1995, 28(3), 682-693
 - Mean-square optical anisotropy of isotactic oligo- and poly(methyl methacrylate)s in dilute solution. *Macromolecules*, 1995, 28(12), 4167-4172
 - Dynamic depolarized light scattering and nuclear magnetic relaxation studies of oligo- and polystyrenes in dilute solutions. *Macromolecules*, 1994, 27(15), 4248-4258
+- On the correlation between the negative intrinsic viscosity and the rotatory relaxation time of solvent molecules in dilute polymer solutions. *Macromolecules*, 1993, 26(25), 6891-6896
 - Mean-square optical anisotropy of oligo- and poly(methyl methacrylate)s in dilute solutions. *Macromolecules*, 1993, 26(15), 3742-3749
-- On the correlation between the negative intrinsic viscosity and the rotatory relaxation time of solvent molecules in dilute polymer solutions. *Macromolecules*, 1993, 26(25), 6891-6896
-- Dynamic depolarized light scattering and nuclear magnetic relaxation studies of isotactic oligo- and poly(methyl methacrylate)s in dilute solution. *Macromolecules*, 1997, 30(9), 2751-2758

-**ゲノム解析**
-- DIGIT: a novel gene finding program by combining gene-finders.
-T. Yada, T. Takagi, Y. Totoki, Y. Sakaki, Y. Takaeda. *Pacific Symposium on Biocomputing*, 2003

 ---